AlexandreFenyo/net-monitor/README.md

 - Regularly, the manager moves the data displayed on the chart to the left, for the drawing to follow the x-axis time scale.
 If some data is no longer useful for drawing the chart, it is removed from the local copy of the dataset.

+If you want to change the range displayed by a view, just ask the manager to unmanage the view and create a new manager to manage it again.

 ### lifetime

 Up to now, we have encountered four types of lifetime: